 The right technology can help you build out a great customer experience.
 When help desks do their job, they make it easier to prioritize people: your support team and your customers.

-Many new companies use free help desk software for a no-cost bump up from a shared email inbox to a more sophisticated system.
+Many new companies use free help desk software for a no-cost bump up from a shared Google or Outlook mailbox to a more sophisticated system.

 But does it actually help?

 Selecting the best customer service software for your team depends on a lot of factors, including your growth rate and the number of customers you help daily.